mighty-gerbils/gerbil/doc/reference/std/interface.md

 (B-f b ...)
 ```

-### Use unchecked methods when you know the exact type
+### Use unchecked methods when you know the exact type and satisfy the contract

-If you know the exact type of an instance, you can elide the checked cast by calling
+If you know the exact type of an instance and you satisfy the contract,
-the unchecked method.
+you can elide the checked cast by calling the unchecked method.

-Note: if you get this wrong and the type is not the right instance, there will be dragons.
+Note: if you get this wrong and the type is not the right instance or
+the contract is not satisfied, there will be dragons.
+Use with
-Use with caution!
+caution!

 ```scheme
 (interface A